SomethingWithComputers/marquee/README.md

 # Marquee for Watchy
 My (first) attempt at making a bit of a diegetic pixel-arty isometric Watchy watch face.
 All pixel art is drawn by me.
 If you like it, I post stuff I draw on my [instagram](https://www.instagram.com/rontalman/) sometimes :).

+It should work on all implementations of [Watchy](https://watchy.sqfmi.com/docs/getting-started) watches!
+But, let me know if it doesn't- I might be able to help.

+It's named after the [structure](https://en.wikipedia.org/wiki/Marquee_(structure)) you sometimes find at old theaters.

 ![Light Mode](./marquee-light.png)
 ![Dark Mode](./marquee-dark.png)

 ## In a Nutshell
-It conveys more information than it might seem at first!
+_It conveys more information than it might seem at first!_

+Featuring:
 - The `time` is of course visible on the big billboard on the roof;
 - The `date` is visible on the facades of the sides of the building;
 - The `battery charge` is visible through the birds on the billboard: Six birds is a full charge and the fewer birds there are, the less charge there is left;
 - The `steps` are visible through the vines on the sides.
 It'll start as an empty pot, but the more you walk, the larger the plant will grow: Every 500 steps it'll grow a new leaf;
 - It supports a `dark` and a `light` mode.

-#define DARKMODE false

 ### The Battery Birds
 As you can probably tell, there's six little birdies (of different sizes) perched on top of the billboard.
 If all six are visible, this means the battery is nearly full.
 But you might notice the birds disappearing (from right to left) one by one.
-The fewer birds, the less charge the battery has.
+The fewer birds there are left, the less charge the battery has.

 ### Enabling dark mode
 In the file `MarqueeWatch.cpp` on line 7 you can find